Pandemic predictions and preparations prior to the COVID-19 pandemic: Updated plans and guidelines

 The military's estimate of resource gaps in January 2017 noted "Deficiencies and vulnerabilities... lack of infrastructure, and PPE... and limited laboratory confirmatory testing...
 Medical systems may be overwhelmed by a dramatic increase in patient numbers.
 Staff availability may also be limited as medical personnel become infected."
 In the final year of the administration of George W. Bush, the Biomedical Advanced Research and Development Authority (a division of the Department of Health and Human Services) "estimated that an additional 70,000 machines [ventilators] would be required in a moderate influenza pandemic."

 The list of issues, or playbook, covered normal conditions as well as pandemic conditions.
 During normal conditions, there was no discussion of estimating and building up stockpiles for use in emergencies.

-In the United States; the Strategic National Stockpile's stock of masks used against the 2009 flu pandemic was not replenished by the Obama administration or by the Trump administration.
+In the US, the Strategic National Stockpile's stock of masks used against the 2009 flu pandemic was not replenished by the Obama administration or the Trump administration.

-The 2017 guidelines note that a vaccine for the 2009 H1N1pdm09 swine flu virus took eight months before it was available for distribution at the end of 2009.
-A vaccine for the 2003 SARS virus took 13 years to develop, and was ready for human trials in 2016, which have not yet happened.

-A vaccine for the 2009 MERS virus took ten years to develop, and began human trials in 2019.

-Nevertheless, the guidelines said only six months would be needed to develop and distribute a vaccine for the next pandemic, telling schools and day cares they might need to close that long.
-However the guidelines told businesses to expect only up to two weeks of school closures, saying employees might need to stay home two weeks with their children.
+The 2017 guidelines noted that a vaccine for the 2009 H1N1pdm09 swine flu virus took 8 months before it was available for distribution at the end of 2009.
+A vaccine for the 2003 SARS virus took 13 years to develop, and was ready for human trials in 2016, which had not yet happened.
+A vaccine for the 2009 MERS virus took 10 years to develop, and began human trials in 2019.
+Nevertheless, the guidelines said only 6 months would be needed to develop and distribute a vaccine for the next pandemic, telling schools and day cares they might need to close in the meantime.
+However, the guidelines told businesses to expect only up to 2 weeks of school closures, saying employees might need to stay home 2 weeks with their children.